WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/Weekly-meetings.md

 #### Who helped you this week?

 * I made a really difficult decision and a bunch of people have been really really supportive which has felt amazing.
 THANK YOU 💕💖💞
+* Literally burst into tears in the middle of a meeting and my colleagues were awesome :sob::heartpulse::tired_face:

 #### What did you achieve?